Permafrost/Tundra/README.md

 * #### tundra.document:deliver

   Serializes the given IData document, and delivers it to the given destination URI.

-  Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder tundra.support.content.deliver.
-Services in this folder should implement the tundra.support.content.deliver.protocol:handler specification.
+  Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.content.deliver`.
+Services in this folder should implement the `tundra.schema.content.deliver:handler` specification.

   * Inputs:
     * `$document` is the IData document to be serialized and delivered to the given destination URI.

     * `$encoding` is an optional character set used to encode the serialized document data upon delivery.
 Defaults to the Java virtual machine [default charset].

     * `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to serialize `$document`.

     * `$content.type` is an optional MIME media type describing the type content being delivered.

     * `$destination` is a URI identifying the location where the serialized document should be delivered.
-Supports the following delivery protocols / URI schemes:
+Supports the following delivery protocols (URI schemes):

-      * file: writes the given content to the file specified by the destination URI.
-The following additional options can be provided via the $pipeline document:
+      * `file`: writes the given content to the file specified by the destination URI.
+The following additional options can be provided via the `$pipeline` document:
         * `$mode`: append / write

-      * http: transmits the given content to the destination URI.
-The following additional options can be provided via the $pipeline document:
+      * `http`: transmits the given content to the destination URI.
+The following additional options can be provided via the `$pipeline`
+        document:
         * `$method`: get / put / post / delete / head / trace / options
         * `$headers/*`: additional HTTP headers as required
-        * `$authority/user`: the username to log on to the remote web server with
+        * `$authority/user`: the username to log on to the remote web server
-        * `$authority/password`: the password to log on to the remote web server with
+        * `$authority/password`: the password to log on to the remote web server

-      * https: refer to http
+      * `https`: refer to http

-      * mailto: sends an email with the given content attached.
-An example mailto URI is as
+      * `mailto`: sends an email with the given content attached.
+An example mailto URI is as follows:
-        follows:

-        mailto:bob@example.com?cc=jane@example.com&subject=Example&body=Example&attachment=message.xml.
+            mailto:bob@example.com?cc=jane@example.com&subject=Example&body=Example&attachment=message.xml

         The following additional override options can be provided via the $pipeline document:
         * `$attachment`: the attached file's name